Kwpolska/chriswarrick.com/posts/2016/02/10/deploying-python-web-apps-with-nginx-and-uwsgi-emperor.rst

 Verify the service is running with ``systemctl status uwsgi``

-This is enough to get an app working, if you disabled SELinux (if you want to do it, edit ``/etc/selinux/config`` and reboot), but if you want to keep SELinux happy, you need to do the following:
+If you disabled SELinux, this is enough to get an app working and you can skip over to the next section.

+If you want to use SELinux, you need to do the following to allow nginx to read static files:

 .. code:: sh